phwt/uplay-invisible-mode/README.md

 **After that Windows Firewall Outbound rules "UplayOfflineMode" will be created.**

-### 2. Run `enable_rule.bat` with admin rights

-Rule is disabled by default you need to run this to enable it.

-After you finish testing you can run `disable_rule.bat`(with admin rights) to disable them.
+### 3. Finish!

+The status will be shown and you are now ready to use!

 ## How to use

-After you have done the set-up step.

-- Use `enable_rule.bat` to enable offline/invisible mode.
-(With admin rights)
-- Use `disable_rule.bat` to disable offline/invisible mode.
-(With admin rights)
+### Run `upcoffline.exe` with admin rights

+The status will be shown similar to this:

+    Current Status
+    Enabled: <Your current status>

+    Change Rule Status (0 = Disable, 1 = Enable, -1 = Exit):

+You can config the rule by typing in `1` to enable or `0` for disable and then press `Enter`

+After that the program will show you your new rule status.

+    Rule Status Updated
+    Enabled: True

+    Change Rule Status (0 = Disable, 1 = Enable, -1 = Exit):

+When you are done type in anything except `0` or `1` or just simply press the `X` button on top-right corner and the process will be terminated.

 Note: Don't enable before you launch the game or your game will not be able to launch.
 And disable it before you close the game (for cloud synchronization)